SalishSeaCast/SoG_upwelling_EOF_paper/notebooks/README.md

 $ jupyter lab
 ```

+Some of the notebooks contain generic paths like `/path/to/data/`.
+These paths will need to be updated before these notebooks can be run.

 ## Licenses

 The SalishSeaCast analysis and documentation are copyright 2013-2021 by the [Salish Sea MEOPAR Project Contributors](https://github.com/SalishSeaCast/docs/blob/master/CONTRIBUTORS.rst) and The University of British Columbia.